ivan-pi/fortran-libc/README.md

 ifort -fpp -warn all libc.o test_libc.f90 -o test_libc
 ```

+## Examples

+See the file `test_libc.f90` for usage examples following those available at http://www.cplusplus.com/reference/ctime/

 ## Spurious behavior

 * When compiled with gfortran, if `mktime` (or its Fortran wrapper) is called twice it somehow corrupts memory and issues a [double free or corruption error](https://jblevins.org/log/double-free).
 If the size of the `tm` struct is increased from 9 to at least 11 integers, then it works properly on both compilers.
 See also: